mmartin4972/data-buddy/docs/design_notebook.md

     - Connected and scraping
 - The background will control which state the popup is in.
 The state that the popup is in will determine what messages it is able to send to the background
 - I had to make the API abstract away the fact that oatpp errors are returned as strings while data buddy errors are returned as json objects.
 The service_api_lib has alot of code for handling this unfortunately.
 Everything should be able to be parsed as text.
 I may want to just return text or I can be chill with returning the json.
+- You are going to need to establish some sort of ping function on the server, so that the client can tell that it is still connected?
+For now, don't worry about that and just say it is connected until you get some sort of error message and then move to disconnected.
+Configure this in the background.ts file.
+- Do you know what happens if you send a create message to a directory that already has something?
+Does it delete everything or make something new?

+## 6/28/23
+-

+# Ongoing List of Things TODO
+## Server
+    - Remove the db-test endpoint and the db-get-test endpoint
+    - Review and rewrite code
+    - Add error checking for all required parameters in endpoint functions in Controller.hpp
+    - Figure out how to get the AES key string from the environment instead of just reading it from the file
+    - Figure out how to store values passwords not in plaintext
+    - Figure out a better way for encrypting the rocksdb database, so that it is difficult to extract data from it
+    - Figure out managing the json strings
+    - Potentially switch to a different server framework
+    - Track resource utilization and figure out how threading works for this thing
+    - Uses tasks.json to make it easier to build your file.
+Also have a more consistent way of managing json, python, and c++ when it comes to building.
+Need some kind of package manager or place where library files are kept.
+Don't want to be copying APIs all over the place.
+    - You will want your server to suppport https or some sort of client to server encryption that way you are safe from MITM attacks
+    - In ther server parameters and structs and classes should have members stored in decreasing order
+    - Use clang to lint your server side code
+    - Think about the auth tokens more carefully and when they need to be invalidated
+## Amazon Plugin
+    -